 A Chapter 7 and Chapter 13 are both excellent at stopping creditors from harassing you and stopping collection activity!
 If you are receiving harassing phone calls or letters, then both a Chapter 7 and Chapter 13 will stop the harassment, the phone calls, and the letters.
 If your creditor is calling your work or calling your family or friends, then it will also put an end to this.
 A Chapter 7 and a Chapter 13 will give you some peace of mind and help you sleep better at night!

-There are a few things that a bankruptcy can't do.
-A Chapter 7 bankruptcy nor a Chapter 13 debt consolidation plan will eliminate a debt that you owe on a secure piece of property, and allow you to keep the property without paying at least part of the debt.
-In other words it will not eliminate the lien from this property.
+There are a few things that a bankruptcy cannot do.
+A Chapter 7 bankruptcy nor a Chapter 13 debt consolidation plan will eliminate a debt that you owe on a secure piece of property and allow you to keep the property without paying at least part of the debt.
+In other words, it will not eliminate the lien from this property.
 A bankruptcy can prevent the repossession of the property, but if you wish to keep the property, then you must keep paying for the property either through a reaffirmation agreement in a Chapter 7 or through your Chapter 13 debt consolidation plan.
 A Chapter 7 nor a Chapter 13 will eliminate child support or alimony obligations; you will continue to owe these types of debts in full just as if you had never filed a bankruptcy.
 You may use your Chapter 13 debt consolidation plan to provide for these debts to be repaid in full through the plan.